-I am so excited to being working with you all in a few days.
-Year 3 is all about adventure and excitement as we discover the past Civilisations who lived before us.
+We have had such a lovely half term settling into juniors and taking the huge leap up to Year 3.
+This term we will be working alongside Traction Man - writing our own stories and using the theme to discover many things about Light.
 I always try to link English, Science, PSHE, Art/DT, History and Computing together for these eye opening topics to allow the children to learn the most and get their claws stuck into the questions and adventure that is to come.

-Obviously we will be focussing our work towards Maths, RE, French, Music and PE too which stand individually but are linked in wherever possible.
+Obviously we will focus our work towards Maths, RE, French, Music and PE too which stand individually but are linked in wherever possible.
 All subjects are explained fully below.

 Parents, I have an open door policy so please come and meet me and if you have any questions/queries please do not hesitate to ask.

-This half term we will be working with Number and Place Value and moving onto Addition and Subtraction.
+This half term we will be working with Addition and Subtraction and moving onto Multiplication

-Top tips to help yourself - learn to count forwards and backwards past 100 and count in 10s and 100s with confidence.
+Top tips to help yourself - learn to count in 3,4 and 8's with confidence to help you in lesson time.

 We will need to: